 The first term is the value of output; in our context, the revenues associated with a partner and his or her associates.
-The second term is the wage cost of hiring n associates of skill z_w .
+The second term is the wage cost of hiring $n(z_w)$ associates of skill z_w .
 The third term is the overhead cost associated with the partner and associates.

-Agents evaluate R at the point where they have chosen the skill level of their workers to maximize expected earnings, given the wage schedule they face $w_i = w(z_w)\xi_i$.
-This implies a first order condition:
+Agents evaluate $R_i(z_m, z_w)$ at the point where they have chosen the skill level of their workers to maximize expected earnings given the wage schedule they face $w_i(z_w) = w(z_w)\xi_i$.
+The fact that worker skill only enters the production function through managerial leverage implies that the optimization generates a labor market equilibrium that can be equivalently characterized in terms of the supply and demand for leverage, n: